-The “Red Summer” of 1919 was marked by extreme racial violence, with hundreds of racially motivated murders of black individuals occurring across the country.
+The “Red Summer” of 1919 was marked by extreme racial violence, where white supremacists murdered and terrorized hundreds of black individuals across the United States.
 The Arthur Ross Architecture Gallery’s current exhibition, “1919: Black Water,” homes in on one of these homicides with paintings and sculptures by artist Torkwase Dyson.

 Though the Red Summer was marked by hundreds of deaths, Dyson’s work focuses on one incident on a Chicago beach involving the death of a young African-American boy named Eugene Williams.